 As I did, you might find a whole range of neat stuff you never knew about.
 If you planned to get pre-made gift baskets of toiletries as easy to buy and easy to please gifts, just put your own together.
 I found lots of small bottles, sample bath salts and facial packs and soaps.
 Put them in a basket or box with tissue and ribbon and voilà – a personalized Christmas gift basket.

 * See update on changes in companies’ practices in Oct.
 30/13 post.

 ** According to Vegan Rabbit, Burt’s Bees is another of the no-cruelty companies that has an animal-testing parent company.
-Also there is discussion as to whether St. Ives is still cruelty-free, but the labelling I have seen recently still says no animal testing.
+Also there is discussion as to whether St. Ives is still cruelty-free, but the labelling I have seen recently on some products still says no animal testing.

 Click Cruelty-free Beauty for my Amazon links to available ethical products.